Dear friend of Motley,

 Raising money for a business is hard.
 Raising money for a jewellery business - an industry many see as more part-time hobby than $500 bn global industry - is even harder.
 And raising money as women for a jewellery business?
 Rife with horror stories, and here are but a few.

 We probably pitched Motley to 100 angel investors.
 You can count the women amongst them on two hands (with no thumbs).
 Many looked bemused at the thought of a jewellery business as an investment opportunity.
 Many said they’d need to check with their wives.
-It’s no surprise that only 1% of VC investment in the UK goes to women-run businesses (and this isn’t disaggregated for women of colour), while male-oriented businesses with male founders clean up.
+It’s no surprise that only 1% of VC investment in the UK goes to women-run businesses (and this isn’t disaggregated for LGBT women, black women, mothers or any other group or community), while male-oriented businesses with male founders clean up.
 Erectile dysfunction has raised millions on huge valuations.

 We’ve certainly had our fair share of it.
 “What do your boyfriends think of this?” was one gem we heard from a potential investor.
 One supplier we didn't end up working with asked us when we wanted to have children.
 More recently, 10% of applicants (and climbing) opened their cover letters for a new job posting with “Dear Sirs”.